 A lot of the reviews echo my experiences.
 It is a tight fit on the corners and putting the protective cover on can be a fight.
 You hope it is not too tight that it affects the integrity of the device.
 However, I've had mine for a while, and I'm pleased to say I've had no such issues to date.

 I wipe my cover down with a damp cloth from time to time to keep clean from finger marks and the inevitable collection of dust if not used for a while.
 However, you could use a lint-free cloth and appropriate rubbing alcohol to give it a proper clean.
-Take a look at the how to properly clean your computer article for more details.
+Take a look at the how to thoroughly clean your computer article for more details.

 I think these are great, especially if you are a frequent traveller are carry more the one device that is a few years old with a well used battery.

-Phone calls, texts, WhatsApp messages, Instagram, Twitter and whole host of other social media platforms are already essential, instant and constant access for lots of people.
+Phone calls, texts, WhatsApp messages, Instagram, Twitter and a whole host of other social media platforms are already essential, instant and constant access for lots of people.

 There are lots of power banks on the market, but I like this one from Pxwaxpy because of its high battery capability and multiple ports for different types of devices.

 This power bank has 26, 800 mAh capacity.
 Measuring electric power over time is done in milliamp hours (mAh), and is commonly used to measure the battery capacity and /or battery life.
 The higher the number, the higher capacity of the battery, meaning it has more charge and will generally last a lot longer.

 Batteries made out of lithium polymer are usually the types that can hold high-capacity charge, so make sure when you are buying yours this is a feature.